tsightler/ring-mqtt/README.md

 **!!!
 Important Note regarding the security of your refresh token !!!**\
 Using 2FA authentication opens up the possibility that, if the environment runinng ring-mqtt is comporomised, an attacker can acquire the refresh token and use this to authenticate to your Ring account without knowing your username/password and completely bypassing any 2FA protections.
 Please secure your environment carefully.

-Because of this added risk, it's a good idea to create a second account dedicated to use with ring-mqtt.
+Because of this added risk, it's a good idea to create a second account dedicated to use with ring-mqtt and provide access to the devices you would like that account to be able to control.
 This allows actions performed by this script to be easily audited since they will show up in activity logs with their own name instead of that of the primary account.
-Also, you can control what devices the script has access to and easily disable access if nafarious activity is detected.
+However, if do choose to use a secondary, shared account there are some limitations as Ring does not allow certain devices and functions to be granted access to shared accounts.
+Because of this, support for Chimes, Smart Lighting groups, and Base Station volume control require the use of the primary Ring account.

 ### Arming Bypass
 By default, attempts to arm the alarm when any contact sensors are in faulted state will fail with an audible message from the base station that sensors require bypass.
 Arming will retry 5 times evern 10 seconds giving time for doors/windows to be closed, however, if sensors still require bypass after this time, arming will fail.